EngrErics/Starbase-DarkyShadow/README.md

 # Starbase
 Starbase YOLOL Projects

-Donations are accepted but not expected.
+Donations are greatly welcomed but not at all expected.
 You may donate to Darkyshadow in game via mail or to https://paypal.me/engineereric for Paypal.